Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Theoretical Analysis and Proofs

-with a constant $c_1>4$, where $A_{0,ii}$ is the $i$th diagonal element of the true inverse covariance matrix $A_0$.
-Define the event $\mathcal{A} = \bigcap_{i=1}^p \mathcal{A}_i$.
-Then ${\rm pr}(\mathcal{A} ) > 1-p^{2-c_1^2/8} $. \end{lemma}
+with a constant $c_1>4$, where $\omega_{0,ii}$ is the $i$th diagonal element of the true inverse covariance matrix $\Omega_0$.
+Define the event $\mcf = \bigcap_{i=1}^p \mcf_i$.
+Then $\mpr(\mcf ) \ge 1-2p^{2-c_1^2/8} $. \end{lemma}

 The proof of Lemma~\ref{corr_event} will be provided shortly.
-Denote $\Lambda_{\max}$ the maximal eigenvalue of $Z^TZ/m$.
-Conditional on event $\mathcal{A}$, we have the following results on controlling the size of $\hat{E}$ and the Frobenious norm of the deviance, $\|\tilde{A}_0 - A_0\|_F $. \begin{theorem} Suppose all conditions in Theorem~\ref{thm1e} are satisfied.
-Then on event $\mathcal{A}$, for appropriately chosen $\lambda$, we have
+Denote by $\Lambda_{\max}$ the maximal eigenvalue of $\bZ^T\bZ/m$.
+Conditioning on the event $\mcf$, we have the following results on controlling the size of $\hat{E}$ and the Frobenius norm of the deviance, $\|\tilde{\Omega}_0 - \Omega_0\|_F $. \begin{theorem} Suppose the conditions in Theorem 2.2 are satisfied.
+Then on event $\mcf$, for appropriately chosen $\lambda$, we have

 and